Wuyf19970105/Wuyf19970105.github.io/_pages/about.md

 transchromatic phenomenons and their interpretations in terms of formal groups and p-divisible groups.
 I also take an interest in elliptic curves and modular forms, since they play crucial roles both conceptually and computationally when the chromatic height is less than 2.

-Besides, I'm interested the language of infinity categories and higher algebra and applied algebraic topology, such as topological data analysis as well.
+Besides, I'm interested in the language of infinity categories and higher algebra and applied algebraic topology, such as topological data analysis.

 A sketch of me :)<br>
 ![A sketch of me](/images/sketch1.jpg)